SWITZERLAND

 SCHWEIZ - SUISSE - SVIZZERA - SUIZA

-GENEVA (Palais des Nations - Mount Saleve - Rhone River - Chateau de Bossey - August 1 National Day)
+GENEVA - L'Athenée - Palais des Nations - Mount Saleve - Rhone River - Chateau de Bossey - August 1 National Day)

-Switzerland is also a country of amazing diversity that is culturally very enriching, not only with its German, French, Italian and Romanch national components, but also with people from around the world.
-I was amazed to learn that it is the second country of Europe for its level of immigration (after Luxembourg), well ahead of many countries where this has become a political issue.
-23% of the people living in Switzerland were born somewhere else, and half of the foreigners in Switzerland are second generation immigrants born here.
+Switzerland is also a country of amazing diversity that is culturally very enriching, not only with its German, French, Italian and Romanch national languages and cultures, but also with people from around the world.
+I was amazed to learn that it is the first country of Europe for its level of immigration, well ahead of many countries where this has become a political issue.
+24% of the people living in Switzerland were born somewhere else, and half of the foreigners in Switzerland are second generation immigrants born here.
 Assimilation has in general worked well.
 Geneva is really an international city, and its population has been about 30% immigrants for four hundred years.
 My own commune of Vernier is about half foreigners, another quarter Swiss from other cantons, and only a quarter Genevois.
 You can literally feel the diversity during the European football cup.
 When the Portuguese make a goal, a roar rises in my neighborhood and flags appear; then an Italian goal brings another roar, etc. It is easy to feel at home here.
+On the Swiss National Day in 2010, my municipality of Vernier chose Portugal as the guest of honour, with Portuguese music and dancing, to celebrate its diversity, since more than 10% of its population is Portuguese.
+In 2012, the national day celebrated Kosovo, from which one of the most recent waves of immigrants has come.

 GENEVA

-With its quais lining the end of Lake Geneva (Lac Leman), with the Alps and Jura mountains as a backdrop, Geneva is a beautiful city, rated at the top of world cities for its quality of life.
+Le Jet d'Eau With its quays lining the end of Lake Geneva (Lac Leman), with the Alps and Jura mountains as a backdrop, Geneva is a beautiful city, rated at the top of world cities for its quality of life.

 harbour